Stuycs-K/final-project-4-wuj-rahmanz/WORKLOG.md

 ### May 17, 2023

-info

-### May 21, 2023

-Reserached and created a vm.
+Researched and created a vm.
 Currently in the process of getting it to host a website.

+### May 18, 2023

+Attempted to create a VM with VirtualBox.

+### May 19, 2023

+Realized approach to VM was wrong.
+There goes everything :D

+### May 22, 2023

+Now using vagrant in combination with virtual box to create VM.
+In process of creating web server for VM.